Oscar “Blue” Ramirez

 ⚖️ Between security and freedom of worship

 This bill isn’t starting from scratch: Italian law has prohibited covering the face in public without a justified reason since 1975.
+However, Meloni’s initiative introduces a specifically religious component, which many consider an attempt at cultural control rather than a security policy.

 Human rights groups and Muslim associations claim that the law stigmatizes women and limits their right to decide about their identity and religious expression.
+On the contrary, Meloni’s supporters maintain that “no woman should be forced to hide her face for cultural reasons.” or religious.”

 “It’s not about faith, but about dignity and visibility,” declared MP Carolina Varchi, one of the proponents of the text.